 80g vegetarian feta cheese

 1. Preheat an oven to 200°C/180°C fan/400°F/gas mark 6 and line a baking tray with baking paper.
-Pour a tbs of rapeseed oil into a small dish and using a brush, paint the baking paper with the oil.
 Cut the pita bread into triangles and place on the baking tray.
-Using the brush, paint each piece with oil before seasoning well with salt and pepper.
-Bake the pita in the oven for 5 minutes before flipping each pita triangle and baking for a further 5 minutes.
+Add a tbs of rapeseed oil into a small dish and using a brush, paint each piece with oil on both sides, before seasoning well with salt and pepper.
+Bake the pita in the oven for 5 mins before flipping each pita triangle over and baking for a further 2 mins.
 Remove from the oven and put to one side.

-2. In a large saucepan or cooking pot with a lid, add a tbs of rapeseed oil over a medium heat.
+2. In a large saucepan or cooking pot with a lid, add a drizzle of rapeseed oil over a medium heat.
 Once hot, add the chopped onions, garlic and aubergine cubes and stir well.
-Cover with a lid and leave to cook for 5 minutes.
+Cover with a lid and leave to cook for 5 mins.

-3. Meanwhile, slice the tomatoes and drain and rinse the cannellini beans.
+3. Meanwhile, slice the tomatoes and drain and rinse the beans.
 Once softened, stir in the cumin, coriander, salt and chilli flakes.
-Add a dash of water and stir again, cooking for a couple of minutes.
+Add a dash of water and stir again, cooking for a couple more minutes.

-4. Mix in the tomato puree before adding the tinned tomatoes, cannellini beans, sliced tomato and 100mls of water.
+4. Mix in the tomato puree before adding the tinned tomatoes, cannellini beans, sliced tomato and 3 tbs of water.
 Season with salt and pepper and bring to the boil.
-Up the heat slightly and simmer uncovered for 15 minutes, stirring occasionally.
-Meanwhile, chop the parsley and prepare the pomegranate seeds.
+Turn down the heat slightly and simmer uncovered for 15 mins, stirring occasionally.
+Meanwhile, chop the fresh mint and prepare the pomegranate seeds.

 V– Vegetarian ❄– The bean mixture is suitable for home freezing once cooled.
 Consume within 3 months.